shashankMongoDB/mdb_ibm_granite/README.md

 2. Set Up Watsonx.ai
    * Log in and search for “Watsonx.ai” in the catalog.
    * Create an instance; a sandbox environment will be set up automatically.
+   * You can locate project id under IBM Watsonx sandbox account.

-3. Generate an API Key
+3. Generate an API Key on IBM Cloud
    * Go to “Manage” > “Access (IAM)” in the IBM Cloud dashboard.
    * Click “Create API Key”, name it (e.g., watsonx_key), and save it securely.